akoziol98/Positions-Objects/README.md

 - `main.py`
   Runs import and data visualisation from scripts above

-- `R/art_anova.R`
+- `R/glmm.R`
-  Conducts ART-ANOVA for the dependent variable (sampling duration or frequency) and the interaction between body position and type of object
+  Conducts GLMM for the dependent variable (sampling duration or frequency) and the interaction between body position and type of object

 ## Purpose